andria-dev/brownie/public/blog/creating-a-completely-static-build-with-nextjs/index.md

 That's it!
 You've created a completely static build with the Next.js framework.
 Although, some of you might be having some problems with your styles not being included now just as I did when implementing this.

 ## Including your styles in your build

+If you are not having issues with your styles being included in your static build, please disregard this section.

 Personally, I'm not too familiar with the inner workings of `styled-components` or `styled-jsx`, however, I did find a solution.
 We need to write a static method called `getInitialProps` that runs at build-time.
 In this method, we will use a `ServerStyleSheet` to collect all the stylesheets from our pages.
 Then, we'll extract the styles and flush `styled-jsx`'s styles and add them to `this.props`.